nextredo/homelab/README.md

   - Self-improvement stuff (podcasts, habits)
   - German
   - Gym

+#### Organisation
+- Projects
+  - Top of the hierarchy
+- Boards
+  - Top of the hierarchy
+- Lists
+  - Unambiguous, we know what goes here
+  - It's the state of the task
+  - To do/ready
+  - Doing/in progress
+  - Done/finished
+  - Blocked, archived, failed, expired
+  - Terminated, forwarded
+  - Graveyarded? (that's just terminated ig)
+- Tags/labels
+  - Top of the hierarchy

 #### Ideally it also has:
 - An open file type that can be ported to other platforms later if need be